forta-network/docs/docs/concepts.md

 ## Scan Nodes

-A scan node is a specific type of Forta node that executes bots for every transaction and every new block on a specific blockchain network (may also be mempool or simulated network).
+A scan node is a specific type of Forta node that executes detection bots for every transaction and every new block on a specific blockchain network (may also be mempool or simulated network).
 The scan node manages and coordinates bots (e.g. by instantiating and running bots, and restarting bots that become unresponsive).
-The scan node ferries blockchain data to bots to process the transaction/block and then consolidates the report of findings to a public Forta smart contract.
+The scan node ferries blockchain data to bots to process the transaction/block.
 To learn more about scan nodes, see our [FAQ](faq.md#how-do-i-run-a-scan-node) section.

-## Bots
+## Detection Bots

-Bots refer to a set of code scripts within a Docker container that process some blockchain data (i.e. a block or transaction) and detect specific threat conditions (e.g. whether a flash loan attack occured, or whether a particular account balance fell below some threshold).
+Detection bots refer to a set of code scripts within a Docker container that process some blockchain data (i.e. a block or transaction) and detect specific threat conditions (e.g. whether a flash loan attack occured, or whether a particular account balance fell below some threshold).
 Bots emit alerts for their findings.
 Bots are executed by scan nodes.
 To learn more about bots, see our [FAQ](faq.md#what-makes-a-good-bot) section.

 ## Bot Registry

-The Bot Registry refers to a smart contract (currently deployed on the Polygon public mainnet) that records the existence of all bot containers.
+The Bot Registry refers to a smart contract (currently deployed on the Polygon public mainnet) that records the existence of all detection bots.
 Developers publish their bot manifests to this registry, and scan nodes listen for events from this contract to know how to manage the bots they are running.

 ## Bot Manifest